pangeafate/SockDesignAdvanced/README.md

 ### Picture Design Mode
 1. Switch to the "Picture Design" tab
-2. Upload an image by:
-   - Clicking or dragging into the upload area
+2. Upload an image by clicking or dragging into the upload area
-   - **NEW**: Pasting from clipboard (Ctrl+V / Cmd+V)
-3. Adjust the resolution slider to change pixel size (8-64px)
+3. Adjust the resolution slider to change pixel size
-4. Modify the max colors slider to control color palette size (2-16 colors)
+4. Modify the max colors slider to control color palette size
-5. The advanced algorithm will create a knitting-optimized pattern
-6. Click on individual pixels to edit with selected colors
+5. Click on individual pixels to paint with selected colors
-7. Use "Remove Background" to make background transparent
+6. Use "Remove Background" to make background transparent
-8. Download your design with "Download PNG"
+7. Download your design with "Download PNG"

 ### Sock Color Design Mode
 1. Switch to the "Sock Color Design" tab